UPBGE/UPBGE-Docs/source/manual/python_components/getting_started/character_controller_templates.rst

 This component will automatically align the armature to the move direction of your character, runs the right animations accordding to the speed and if the character is on air or not.

 To use, attach this component to the armature of your character.
 It's important that the armature is parented with an capsule object with physics type equals to Character.
+It's very simple to configure:

 .. figure:: /images/Python_Components/Fig-12.png
+   :align: left

    Simple Animator component

-It's very simple to configure:

 * **Activate**: If you want this component running.
 * **Max Walk Speed**: Define the max speed that you want while executing the walk animation.
 After this speed, the character will start interpolating the run animation.
 (Read the notes at the end).